clairecoffey/clairecoffey.github.io/index.md

 - <b>Multi objective journey optimisation</b>: As part of my R&D job, in conjunction with the University of Birmingham, I worked on a project to create an AI journey optimisation system for autonomous vechicles for for my final-year BSc project, supervised by [Dave Parker](https://www.cs.ox.ac.uk/people/david.parker/home.html).
 For this I was nominated for the research dissertation prize.

 ## <center>Invited Talks</center>
-- <b> HDR UK Cambridge Community Meeting (2023):</b> [Here](https://www.hdruk.ac.uk/events/hdr-uk-community-meetings/) I gave a talk to senior members of the HDR UK Community on my PhD research on <i>Understanding and Improving Fairness in Medical Risk Prediction</i>.
+- <b> HDR UK Cambridge Community Meeting (2023):</b> [Here](https://www.hdruk.ac.uk/events/hdr-uk-community-meetings/) I spoke on <i>Understanding and Improving Fairness in Medical Risk Prediction</i>.
-- <b>Cambridge Festival (2023)</b>: At the Cambridge Festival, I gave a talk to members of the public on my research on <i>Fairness in medical risk prediction algorithms</i>.
-A recording of the talk can be found [here](https://www.youtube.com/watch?v=Zo3vSvnAcx4&list=PL7VR7iDFpJEEnKx3htCOGwqCeJMQ5aJ52&index=2).
+- <b>Cambridge Festival (2023)</b>: Public talk on <i>Fairness in medical risk prediction algorithms</i>.
+[Recording here](https://www.youtube.com/watch?v=Zo3vSvnAcx4&list=PL7VR7iDFpJEEnKx3htCOGwqCeJMQ5aJ52&index=2).
-- <b>HDR UK Doctoral Immersion Week (2023):</b> I gave a seminar on <i>Algorithmic fairness in cardiovascular disease risk prediction</i> at the HDR UK Doctoral Immersion Week on [Fairness in healthcare data modelling](https://cwcyau.github.io/hdrukphdcourses/courses/fairness.html).
+- <b>HDR UK Doctoral Immersion Week (2023):</b> Guest seminar on <i>Algorithmic fairness in cardiovascular disease risk prediction</i> at the HDR UK Doctoral Immersion Week on [Fairness in healthcare data modelling](https://cwcyau.github.io/hdrukphdcourses/courses/fairness.html).
-- <b>HDR UK Bimonthly Webinar (2021) </b>: I joined [Peter Diggle](https://www.lancaster.ac.uk/staff/diggle/) in a presentation about the HDR UK PhD Programme in the [HDR UK bimonthly webinar](https://www.hdruk.ac.uk/bimonthly-one-institute-webinars/).
+- <b>HDR UK Bimonthly Webinar (2021) </b>: I joined [Peter Diggle](https://www.lancaster.ac.uk/staff/diggle/) in conversation on running and completing a PhD in the time of COVID in the [HDR UK bimonthly webinar](https://www.hdruk.ac.uk/bimonthly-one-institute-webinars/).
 - <b>UCL MedTech (2021)</b>: I spoke at the [UCL MedTech](https://uclmed.tech/) conference, to share my experiences and research in the hope to inspire undergraduate students at UCL.

 ## <center>Teaching</center>
-- <b> Artificial Intelligence: Theory, Responsibility, and Sustainability (2023):</b> Designed and delivered this course for high school students, focusing on AI for sustainability.
+- <b> Artificial Intelligence: Theory, Responsibility, and Sustainability (2023):</b> Ahead of COP28, I designed and delivered this course for high school students in UAE.
+I focused on AI for sustainable development, climate change, and AI in the Global South.
 - <b> MPhil Population Health Sciences (2023):</b> Teaching assistant on the Advanced Statistics for Epidemiology module.
 - <b> High school/GCSE/A-Level Computer Science (2017-2022):</b> Perssonalised tutoring for GCSE and A-Level; teaching computer science in schools years 7-13.